tristanlatr/WPWatcher/README.md

 Tip: set `"--format","json"` in  `wpscan_args` config option to use the json parsing feature and have more concise email text.

-`wpwatcher` will use the `wpscan_parser.py` to parse WPScan output messages.
 Alerts, Warnings and Infos might differ whether you're using cli or json format.

 ![WPWatcher Report](/screens/wpwatcher-report.png "WPWatcher Report")